matthiasott/rwd-masterclass-workshop/README.md

 # Responsive Web Design Masterclass
-A one or two-day workshop on responsive design and modern web workflows.
+A one- or two-day workshop on responsive design and modern web workflows.

 ---